 Yes.
 You will need a micro-4/3 to 4/3 adapter, and some functionality will be compromised.

 Is there a difference between the various 4/3 adapters?

 Functionally, no. You will not gain any functionality such as faster autofocus or better compatibility by going with one adapter model over another.
 The build quality of the original Panasonic and Olympus adapters seems to be a bit more solid than the newer ones.
-The one functional difference is that the Olympus MMF-3 adapter has gaskets for weather-sealing.
+The one functional difference is that the newest Olympus adapter boasts weather-sealing.
 If you have a sealed lens, and a sealed body, that may be an attraction.
-Current adapter options include:
+Currently the adapter options are:

 - Panasonic DMW-MA1 – the first adapter released

 - Olympus MMF-2 – less solid construction than the MMF-1

 - Olympus MMF-3 – like the MMF-2 but with two rubber sealing rings, the most expensive by a fair margin

 - Viltrox JY-43F – a third party clone available currently only on eBay, and the least expensive of the lot

 What are the drawbacks to using 4/3 lenses on micro 4/3 bodies?